qzaidi/qzaidi.github.com/_posts/2012-07-05-phantomjs-require.markdown

     else
       phantom.exit();
   })(0);
   }

-router(signup,addToCart,checkout,makePayment,logout);
+}());
 {% endhighlight %}

+Running it on every deployment, we maintain our sanity and make sure the critical flows are still intact.
+This is necessary when you want to run real fast and do 2 deployments a day.

-The router code is inspired by the router in Express.
-Along with a liberal use of phantom.injectJs to abstract common functionality, this helps us keep the code readable and avoid callback hell in phantomjs scripts.
-This is it - a brief introduction to phantomjs that will get you started, and as in my case, get you hooked.
+This is it - a brief introduction to phantomjs that will get you started, and maybe as in my case, get you hooked.